 Prescribing Preparations Available to Purchase Over the Counter (OTC) for Self Care

-Part of NHS Lambeth CCG’s “Healthier Together” Five Year Strategy is to deliver best value by ensuring that we live within our means and use our resources well.
-Therefore to help us deliver our strategy and continue to support the cost effective, evidence based use of medicines, NHS Lambeth CCG no longer supports the routine prescribing of medications for acute (short-term) illnesses, minor and/or self-limiting conditions; and health supplements.
+Part of NHS South East London Clinical Commissioning Group's (CCG) “Healthier Together” Five Year Strategy is to deliver best value by ensuring that we live within our means and use our resources well.
+Therefore to help us deliver our strategy and continue to support the cost effective, evidence based use of medicines, The CCG no longer supports the routine prescribing of medications for acute (short term) illnesses, minor and/or self-limiting conditions; and health supplements.

 All practices, in line with government guidelines, have a 'Zero Tolerance to Violence' policy.
 This means that any violent or abusive behaviour or perceived threatening behaviour, whether verbal or otherwise to staff or members of the public on practice premises will not be tolerated.
 We can refuse to provide a service, report the incident to the Police and request that the patient and their family be removed from their Practice list.